Changing into a lion is all fun and growls—until it isn’t.

 How did he know?
 “What?”

 Gentleman?
 Gads!
-She had to quit thinking of him as such.
+She had to stop thinking of him as such.
 No matter that his speech was as fine as she strived to make her own, he was nothing more than a shabbaroon.
 But one who so boldly demanded, “Remove your hat.
 I will not ask again and I want to see your face.”

 For the thousandth time, Laney bemoaned her misspent youth and cursed her impatience.
 She hated Reginald and Mrs. Michaels all over again.